piraces/tldr-extension-browser/index.md

 npm run process-styles
 ```
 - To load the extension, download the repository and open the extension preferences in Chrome/Chromium based browsers (go to `chrome://extensions`).
 Click the box marked as `Developer mode` and click the button `Load unpacked extension...` after which you can navigate to the project directory and load tldr-pages.

-## How it works

--  Highlight and right click a command on your webpage and select `tldr-pages` in the drop down - a tooltip should appear with information fetched from [tldr-pages](https://github.com/tldr-pages/tldr).

 # Contribute